hfiref0x/UACME/README.md

   * Move compiled units and secret blobs to the Akagi\Bin directory
   * Rebuild Akagi

-* Can be built with SDK 8.1 and later versions.

 # References

 * Windows 7 UAC whitelist, http://www.pretentiousname.com/misc/win7_uac_whitelist2.html